- General Requirements for Graduation

 - Transfer students need to have earned a 2.0 GPA at their institution of origin to be eligible for admission at WVU.
 Individual programs may require a higher transfer GPA and/or other prerequisites for admittance as noted in the University catalog.
 Any remedial courses, or courses taken from a non-regionally accredited institution, that have been included in the grade point average of the institution of origin will be removed before consideration for admission to a program.

 - Upon matriculation to WVU, transfer students holding an Associate of Arts (A.A.) or Associate of Science (A.S.) degree from a regionally accredited institution shall be deemed as having satisfied the WVU general education requirement.
+While WVU does accept domestic A.A./A.S. degrees for completion of the general education requirement at WVU, it does not accept A.A./A.S. degrees from foreign institutions as meeting the requirements for general education completion.

 Rules Governing Transient Work